MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

-We propose a new model, shown in Figure \ref{fig:Arch}, to combine QA agents by integrating cues of the QA task, such as question-answer compatibility.
-We also define two complementary tasks: i) in-domain agent selection (Agent Selection Networks, AgSeN, in Figure \ref{fig:Arch}) and ii) answer selection (AnsSel network in Figure \ref{fig:Arch}).
-The division of the problem into these two learnable tasks is vital to ensure that MetaQA considers out-of-domain agents that can give a correct answer, unlike TWEAC \citep{geigle:2021:arxiv}.
 To achieve this, the backbone of our architecture relies on an encoder Transformer \cite{vaswani2017attention} whose input is the concatenation of the question with the candidate answers from each agent.
 Each answer is separated by a new token \code{[ANS]} that informs the model of the beginning of a new answer candidate.

 We devise a new embedding for the Transformer encoder to include the confidence score of the predictions of each agent (Figure \ref{fig:embedding}).
-While the original encoder uses the token $t_i$, position $p_i$, and segment $s_i$ embeddings, we add a agent confidence embedding $c_i$ to these three.
+While the original encoder uses the token $t_i$, position $p_i$, and segment $s_i$ embeddings, we add an agent confidence embedding $c_i$ to these three.

-As usual, the segment embedding, $s_i$ is used to distinguish two parts of the input: the input question (segment A) and the candidate answers (segment B).
-As for the new $c_i$, it is obtained with a feed-forward network $f$ that takes an answer confidence $\text{conf}_i$ and creates an embedding $c_i$.
+The new $c_i$ is obtained with a feed-forward network $f$ that takes an answer confidence $\text{conf}_i$ and creates an embedding $c_i$.

 where $Idx$ is a function that given a list of tokens returns their indexes in the encoder input.